newbie2niubility/TGC-Diff/README.md

 # TGC-Diff
 ICDAR2025 Oral "Template-Guided Cascaded Diffusion for Stylized Handwritten Chinese Text-Line Generation"

-Codes will be released before 2025.10.7.
+Codes will be released as soon as possible.